Skip to content

 • payload.build_tune_payload(...) reads _dtk_datapoints and bakes the **raw gap-filled series + per-point seasonality keys + the metric’s current detector config (camelCased to seed the controls, including any manual_bounds lower/upper)

-• the alert consecutive_anomalies and seeded direction + seeded incidents and capture_windows** (newest incidents/<metric>/ file → display dicts) into a JSON payload — everything the client port needs to recompute.
+• the alert consecutive_anomalies and seeded direction + seeded incidents and capture_windows** (newest incidents/<metric>/ file → display dicts) into a JSON payload — plus, for a multi-detector metric, the full detectors list ({index, type, tunable, seed, summary} per configured detector) and the detector_index the cockpit opens on.
+The cockpit opens on the first windowed detector (mad/zscore/iqr) — the one you tune against a band — falling back to the first tunable one, then MAD defaults when none is tunable (_choose_seed_index); the picker can switch to any other tunable detector, and the non-tunable ones (prophet/timesfm) ride along read-only so the write-back can preserve them.
+Everything the client port needs to recompute.
 With seeded incidents it anchors the budget-sized window on the incident region (ending just past the latest incident via _incident_span, clamped to the first datapoint) so they render and score while the load stays bounded.
-It bakes no precomputed detection (the browser runs the detector itself). labels_save_url (like save_url) is injected by the server.
+It bakes no precomputed detection (the browser runs the detector itself).
+The detector seed is built by seed_detector_params(type, params) — the same snake→camel mapping the server uses to re-seed the controls from an autotune result, so the two paths produce an identical control state. labels_save_url and autotune_url (like save_url) are injected by the server.

 • html.render_tune_html(payload) inlines assets/tune.js + the payload into one self-contained HTML page (mirrors reporting/html_report.py; assigns window.__DTK_TUNE__).